NatassiaTavares/github-crawler/README.md

 ```

 Everything should go smooth until this point, but I sometimes got this error:
+TODO: paste the error here

 To solve all we need to do is to run XX directly inside the container with:
 ```
 docker-compose run web yarn install --check-files
 ```
-You can retry to install webpacker now, it should work, sorry about that.
+You can retry to install webpacker now, it should work.

 Now we must get the database ready, for this, we shall run:
 ```